brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-29.md

 They entered the hotel lobby and could already see there were people on the stairs and along the hall gossiping.

-*"Something's* definitely happened," she said to Enid.\
+"*Something's* definitely happened," she said to Enid.

 "Do you think it's true, then?
 They say once the war is over, Britain will open its borders and we can go back home.
 I've relatives in the Cotswolds I haven't seen since I was little."